 How Much Does Garage Door Repair Cost?

-Does your garage door have a broken spring or worn-out cables?
-Garage door repair costs range from $149 to $350, with the national average at $247.
+If a home has a garage door with a broken spring or worn-out cables, it’s time for a repair.
+Garage door repair costs range from $150 to $356, with the national average at $253.

-A garage door can keep a home safe and boost the overall curb appeal.
+A garage door can keep a home safe and boost its overall curb appeal.
 But when the track system, springs, or cables wear out and break, it’s time for a garage door fix.
-And trying to make garage door repairs on your own creates a risk of property damage or personal injury, so it’s best to hire a professional for this job.
-According to Angi and HomeAdvisor, garage door repair costs range from $149 to $350, with many homeowners paying an average of $247.
-Depending on the issue, minor repairs can cost under $100, and a garage door replacement can cost upward of $2,400.
+Trying to make DIY garage door repairs creates a risk of property damage or personal injury, so it’s best for homeowners to hire a professional for this job.
+According to Angi and HomeAdvisor, garage door repair costs range from $150 to $356, with many homeowners paying an average of $253.
+Depending on the issue, minor repairs can cost under $100, and a garage door replacement can cost upwards of $1,600.

-Some factors that affect garage door repair cost are the type of repair, door material, required parts, labor costs, and if any customizations or enhancements are added.
-Here, we’ll also explore how to save money on a garage door service and examine what questions to ask a garage door contractor.
-To find a reputable garage door repairman in your area, search online for “garage door repair near me” or “garage door service near me.”
+Some factors that affect garage door repair cost are the type of repair, door material, parts, labor costs, and any customizations or enhancements.
+This guide will cover these factors in detail, explore the ways homeowners can save money on a garage door service, and examine what questions a homeowner can ask a garage door contractor before hiring one.
+To find a reputable garage door repairman in their area, homeowners can search online for “garage door repair near me” or “garage door service near me.”

 Factors in Calculating Garage Door Repair Cost

-Many factors can impact garage door repair cost.
-Prices can differ from the national average due to door material, style, door age, the type of repair, required parts, labor, and geographic location.
+Many factors can impact the cost of garage door repair.
+Prices can differ from the national average due to door material, style, door age, type of repair, required parts, labor, and geographic location.

-Many homeowners choose the garage door material based on what’s best for their climate or overall aesthetic appeal.
-The material can also affect the overall cost of repairs.
-The most common garage door materials are wood, metal, and fiberglass.
+Many homeowners choose a garage door material based on what’s best for their climate or overall aesthetic appeal.
+The material can affect the overall cost of repairs.
+The most common garage door materials are wood, steel, aluminum, fiberglass, glass, and composite.
 They each have their advantages and price ranges for repair or replacement.

 - Fiberglass.
 This durable material can withstand extreme temperature fluctuations and will not split, crack, dent, or rust.
-Fiberglass is a budget-friendly garage door option since replacing panels is considerably cheaper than replacing wood or metal panels.
-Repairs typically run from $100 to $200.
+Fiberglass is a budget-friendly garage door option, since replacing panels is considerably cheaper than replacing wood or metal panels.
+Repairs typically run from $150 to $500.

 - Carriage.
-Repairs can be less expensive since a carriage-style garage door has fewer parts.
-But these doors are typically made from wood, which means more costly repairs.
-The most common types of repairs are hardware or window replacement.
+A carriage garage door is typically made from wood, which means more costly repairs.
+The most common types of repairs are hardware and window replacement.
 It’s standard for this door style to need a complete replacement, which can run from $1,000 to $10,000.

 - Custom roll-up.
 A custom garage door will cost more to install and replace than a standard builder-grade door.
 A custom garage door system means that repairs will be more time-consuming and expensive.

 Labor prices to repair garage door issues typically range from $75 to $150 per hour.
 For a quick and easy repair, a professional may charge a flat service fee of $50 to $75.
-Keep in mind that labor rates in densely populated urban areas are usually higher than in rural areas, and some pros may charge more if they have to travel to a remote location.
+Homeowners will want to keep in mind that labor rates in densely populated urban areas are usually higher than in rural areas, and some pros may charge more if they have to travel to a remote location.

-Due to local price fluctuations and labor demands, your geographic location also affects garage door repair costs.
+Due to local price fluctuations and labor demands, geographic location also affects garage door repair costs.
 Based on state or municipal building codes, some areas may have garage door reinforcement requirements.
-A qualified local contractor should be aware of all building codes.
+A qualified local contractor will be aware of all building codes.

 Additional Costs and Considerations

-When planning for garage door repair costs, it’s helpful to know any additional costs and considerations.
+When homeowners are planning for garage door repair costs, it’s helpful for them to know any additional costs and considerations.
 These can include emergency repairs, other customizations or enhancements, and replacement costs.

 Some repairs need immediate attention because of the risk of injury or unsecured access to the home.
 Emergency repairs on the weekends, evenings, or holidays will cost more than repairs made during regular business hours.
-Many garage door professionals offer 24-hour service, but expect to pay between $100 and $200 for emergency same-day repairs.
+Many garage door professionals offer 24-hour service, but homeowners can expect to pay between $100 and $300 extra for emergency same-day repairs.

 Customizations and Enhancements

 Some homeowners opt to install a window in a solid garage door to let in natural light.
-The cost of removing a panel, cutting a space for the windowpane, and installing a window can run from $300 to $600.
+This can cost $22 to $55 and up per window.
 Double-pane windows will be more expensive.
+Installing an insulated garage door costs $400 to $10,000 and can help with heating and cooling costs if homeowners spend time in the space.
+This may also be a good time for a homeowner to install one of the best garage door keypads.
 If a garage door looks old and worn but doesn’t need to be replaced, painting it can freshen its appearance and match it to the outside decor.
 Many different garage door materials can be painted, including wood and steel.
-The cost to paint a garage door ranges from $300 to $500.
+The cost to paint a garage door ranges from $120 to $550.

 Types of Garage Door Repair